Watch These 7 Korean Vloggers for the Most Authentic (and Entertaining) Listening Practice Ever!

 Gabie Kook is a Korean lifestyle blogger and native Korean speaker.
 Soft-spoken and a foodie, she makes videos entirely in Korean but includes Korean subtitles and occasionally quotes written out in Korean and English.

 Gabie does a great job keeping her vlog buzzing with high-quality content.
-Primarily focused on Korean food, expect to find easy Korean recipes, discussions about Korean food or videos of her, well, eating.
+Primarily focused on Korean food, expect to find easy Korean recipes or videos of her, well, eating.
 Better known as 먹방 (eating room), the trend of recording yourself eating has been catching Korea by storm, so if you’ve wondered what the fuss is about, head over to her YouTube channel now!

 You’ll love “Hot Spicy Cold Noodles Mukbang,” where Gabi and her friend enjoy and compare two Korean 냉면 (cold noodles) restaurants, or “One Pan Steak Dinner,” where you’ll learn how to make a simple meal by following instructions in Korean.
 What better way to learn the vocabulary of food and cooking in Korean?